galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 ## Pairwise alignment using Minimap2

-In this experiment we used Nanopore sequencing, this means sequencing results in long reads with overlap.
+In this experiment we used Nanopore sequencing; this means that sequencing results in long reads with overlap.
-To find this overlaps Minimap2 is used.
+To find this overlap, Minimap2 is used.
 Minimap2 is a versatile sequence alignment program that aligns DNA or mRNA sequences against a large reference database.
 Typical use cases include: (1) mapping PacBio or Oxford Nanopore genomic reads to the human genome; (2) finding overlaps between long reads with error rate up to ~15%; (3) splice-aware alignment of PacBio Iso-Seq or Nanopore cDNA or Direct RNA